 As part of Christ’s welcome to all, and in order that all who participate in our parish life feel safe, the parish of Alcombe is committed specifically to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Bath & Wells’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.
 For more information please see our Safeguarding page.

 We want Christ’s welcome to all to be expressed by everyone feeling safe when they come and join us.
-So we are working hard to ensure that all public acts of worship are undertaken according to the current guidance - all seats are placed suitably distanced apart, we provide hand sanitiser, clean regularly and request everyone who comes to participate in contact tracing and to wear a face covering (other than those who are exempt).
-Only households or bubbles up to a maximum of 6 people can sit together.
+So we are working hard to ensure that all public acts of worship are undertaken according to the current guidance - we provide hand sanitiser and encourate sensitivity to others in relation to close contact and the wearing of face coverings.

 For those who cannot gather physically with us, we also are offering a weekly letter with relevant information, the week’s readings and collect and a reflection, as well as recording the Sunday services and making it available on YouTube.
 See “Online Services” and “Online Services Archive”.